CloudM-Migrate/documentation/Migration-Project-Guides/FileSharetoM365.md

 Before starting your migration project, make sure you have setup the <a href="https://docs.cloudm.io/Endpoint-Configuration-Guides/FileSystem.html">File Share</a> endpoint and the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/M365Tenant.html">M365</a> endpoint using the configuration guides.
 Be sure to validate both tenants have passed their connectivity tests with no errors.

+The <a href="https://docs.cloudm.io/Engineering-Reference/M365DestinationAO.html#sharepoint-admin-url-">SharePoint Admin URL</a> needs to be populated on the Destination Advanced Options.

 <a name="top"></a>
 <details open markdown="block">
   <summary>